What Are the 12 Steps & Traditions in Addiction Recovery?

 When the individual accepts that these are true, and realizes that help is needed to recover from this problem, that is quite literally the first step toward recovery.

 The hope in this step is achieved when the individual realizes that help from a higher power can provide a way to reach recovery.
 This realization provides a source of hope that change and improvement are indeed possible.
-This hope is sometimes focused on God for those who are religious, but it can also be connected to a more generic higher power.
+This hope is sometimes focused on God for those who are religious, but it can also be connected to a more generic higher power, consciousness, or belief system.

 Giving the process over to a higher power is the result of having faith that recovery is possible.
-As described in an article from Psych Central, the idea of surrendering to a higher power does not necessarily mean that the individual has to believe in a particular form of God or follow a religious path.
-What it does mean is that the individual lets go of control and becomes willing to give over to the recovery process, letting go of their own ideas about how to control the addiction – which obviously haven’t been working so far – and becoming humble enough to learn.
+The idea of surrendering to a higher power does not necessarily mean that the individual has to believe in a particular form of God or follow a religious path.
+What it does mean is that the individual lets go of control and becomes willing to give over to the recovery process, letting go of their own ideas about how to control the addiction – which haven’t been working so far – and becoming humble enough to learn.

 It can be hard to let go of that control, and it can be scary.
 However, trusting that others have been able to get through it and come through on the other side can help in letting go.

 Once these first three steps have been completed, this next step is possible.
-When a person is looking to transform their life and behavior, it helps to take a good look at what’s going on in the present.
+When a person is looking to transform their life and behavior, it helps to take a good look — with honesty and open-mindedness — at what’s going on in the present and how they got here.
 To do this, the person needs to analyze their behaviors to figure out just where things have gone wrong.

 As explained on StepStudy.org, it can be challenging to know exactly what to analyze.
 However, the consensus is that the intent is to find out where the person’s goals and aspirations have fallen and describe exactly what those personal defects are.